loxilb-io/loxilbdocs/docs/aws-multi-az.md

   --with-oidc \
   --managed
 ```
-After running the above, we will have an EKS clsuter with two nodes named "multi-az-eks".
+After running the above, we will have an EKS cluster with two nodes named "multi-az-eks".

 ### Configuring LoxiLB EC2 Instances
 ####  Create LoxiLB subnet